namin/argument-debugger/output.md

 Analyzing logical structure...

-🔍 ISSUES FOUND (4):
+🔍 ISSUES FOUND (2):
-  - missing_link: No clear logical connection to reach c3
   - unsupported_premise: Premise c1 needs supporting evidence
-  - unsupported_premise: Premise c2 needs supporting evidence
-  - slippery_slope: Slippery slope: argues that one action leads to extreme consequences without justification
+  - slippery_slope: Slippery slope in c1: argues that one action leads to extreme consequences without justification

 🔧 GENERATING REPAIR...

 APPLYING:
--  ADD: "c4: Allowing same-sex marriage normalizes non-traditional unions, which could lead to a societal re-evaluation of marriage boundaries."
--  ADD: "c5: A re-evaluation of marriage boundaries could eventually extend to include unions with animals, as the concept of "traditional" marriage is further eroded."
--  ADD: "c6: Marrying animals would violate fundamental ethical principles regarding animal welfare and human dignity."
--  ADD: "c7: Allowing practices that violate fundamental ethical principles is detrimental to society."

-AFTER REPAIR:
+Added text: "The claim that allowing same-sex marriage will lead to people wanting to marry animals is a **slippery slope fallacy**.
+There is no logical or empirical evidence to support this assertion.

+Here's why:

+*   **No Causal Link:** Marriage, in human societies, is a social and legal institution that applies to human beings.
+The concept of marriage is fundamentally tied to human relationships, consent, and societal structures.
+There is no historical or legal precedent for extending marriage to non-human animals.
+*   **Fundamental Differences:** The arguments for same-sex marriage are based on principles of equality, human rights, and the recognition of loving, consensual relationships between adult human beings.
+These principles do not apply to relationships between humans and animals, which are inherently different in terms of consent, reciprocity, and societal roles.
+*   **Legal and Ethical Frameworks:** Laws regarding marriage are distinct from laws regarding animal welfare or ownership.
+Society already has established legal and ethical frameworks that differentiate between human relationships and human-animal interactions.
+*   **Lack of Evidence:** There is no evidence from any jurisdiction that has legalized same-sex marriage that this has led to a demand for or legalization of marriage with animals.
+This claim is a speculative fear tactic, not a prediction based on observable trends or logical progression.

+**In summary, the argument lacks both evidence and a justifiable causal chain.** It relies on a false equivalency and an unfounded fear."

+Parsing repaired argument...

-Modified structure:
+Parsed structure:
 - c1: If we allow same-sex marriage, people will want to marry animals. (premise)
 - c2: We cannot allow people to marry animals. (premise)
 - c3: Therefore, we should not allow same-sex marriage. (conclusion)
-- r4: c4: Allowing same-sex marriage normalizes non-traditional unions, which could lead to a societal re-evaluation of marriage boundaries. (premise)
+- c4: The claim that allowing same-sex marriage will lead to people wanting to marry animals is a slippery slope fallacy. (conclusion)
-- r6: c5: A re-evaluation of marriage boundaries could eventually extend to include unions with animals, as the concept of "traditional" marriage is further eroded. (premise)
-- r8: c6: Marrying animals would violate fundamental ethical principles regarding animal welfare and human dignity. (premise)
+- c5: There is no logical or empirical evidence to support this assertion. (premise)
+- c6: Marriage, in human societies, is a social and legal institution that applies to human beings. (premise)
-- r10: c7: Allowing practices that violate fundamental ethical principles is detrimental to society. (premise)
+- c7: The concept of marriage is fundamentally tied to human relationships, consent, and societal structures. (premise)
+- c8: There is no historical or legal precedent for extending marriage to non-human animals. (premise)
+- c9: The arguments for same-sex marriage are based on principles of equality, human rights, and the recognition of loving, consensual relationships between adult human beings. (premise)
+- c10: These principles do not apply to relationships between humans and animals, which are inherently different in terms of consent, reciprocity, and societal roles. (premise)
+- c11: Laws regarding marriage are distinct from laws regarding animal welfare or ownership. (premise)
+- c12: Society already has established legal and ethical frameworks that differentiate between human relationships and human-animal interactions. (premise)
+- c13: There is no evidence from any jurisdiction that has legalized same-sex marriage that this has led to a demand for or legalization of marriage with animals. (premise)
+- c14: This claim is a speculative fear tactic, not a prediction based on observable trends or logical progression. (premise)
+- c15: The argument lacks both evidence and a justifiable causal chain. (conclusion)
+- c16: It relies on a false equivalency and an unfounded fear. (conclusion)
 - ['c1', 'c2'] → c3 (deductive)
+- ['c5', 'c6', 'c7', 'c8', 'c9', 'c10', 'c11', 'c12', 'c13', 'c14'] → c4 (deductive)
+- ['c5', 'c13'] → c15 (deductive)
+- ['c1', 'c14'] → c16 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (4):
+🔍 ISSUES FOUND (6):
-  - missing_link: No clear logical connection to reach c3
+  - missing_link: No clear logical connection to reach c15
   - unsupported_premise: Premise c1 needs supporting evidence
+  - unsupported_premise: Premise c5 needs supporting evidence
+  - unsupported_premise: Premise c8 needs supporting evidence
-  - unsupported_premise: Premise c2 needs supporting evidence
+  - unsupported_premise: Premise c13 needs supporting evidence
-  - slippery_slope: Slippery slope: argues that one action leads to extreme consequences without justification
+  - slippery_slope: Slippery slope in c1: argues that one action leads to extreme consequences without justification